MaxxiPaxxi/Ultimate-Tic-Tac-Toe/README.md

 Enjoy the game !!!

-In case of any faulty code, we will be great;y thankful if by any means you could make us aware of this issue.
+In case of any faulty code, we will be greatly thankful if by any means you could make us aware of this issue.